koumay/syrianarchive-investigations/drafts/Oudai-hospital.md

 ## What Happened

 On January 29th 2018 local sources reported that Owdai Hospital in Saraqib was targeted by an airstrike, following an earlier airstrike that damaged the hospital on January 22nd 2018.
+Edlib Media Center [published a video](https://www.youtube.com/watch?v=wQAVO0VECTs) showing the first moment of the attack that bombed the Oudai Al Hussein hospital.

+_[add giphy]_

 The [Syrian Network for Human Rights reported](http://sn4hr.org/sites/news/2018/01/29/russian-forces-shelled-oday-saraqeb-hospital-saraqeb-city-idlib-suburbs-january-29/) that the hospital was treating victims of an earlier bombing at the New Potato Market in Saraqib January 29th 2018 when the hospital was attacked.